MattDunn11/EncodeSolanaBootcamp2024/Homework_Completed/Week3/Homework10.md

 #### 2. Investigating Dapp Scaffold

-You need to install a wallet plugin in your browser, such as phantom Follow the installation instructions in the notes.

 Try following the functionality it provides:

 1. Make sure your wallet is connected to the dev network

 2. Try the airdrop to give yourself some SOL